CRogers/autobatch/readme.md

    handle bulk deletions.

-Neither of these are ideal, as 1) will result in a large number of we requests, degrading performance and 2) needlessly duplicates code.
+Neither of these are ideal, as 1) will result in a large number of web requests, degrading performance and 2) needlessly duplicates code.

-With Autobatch, we can have our cake an eat it, using the same code for both use cases and getting maximal performance.
+With Autobatch, we can have our cake and eat it, using the same code for both use cases and getting maximal performance.
 The code below shows what this looks like: